Local doctors react to new state numbers showing COVID-19 cases on the rise in vaccinated people

 ALLENTOWN, Pa. -- Statewide data shows that COVID-19 infections among vaccinated people has risen over the past month.

-Statistics on breakthrough infections shows that vaccinated people accounted for a little more than a quarter of all new infections between September 5th and October 4th.
+Statistics on breakthrough infections show that vaccinated people accounted for a little more than a quarter of all new infections between September 5th and October 4th.

-The numbers up from six percent of cases and five percent of hospitalizations between January and September.
+The numbers are up from just 6% of cases and 5% of hospitalizations between January and September.

 "COVID is still very much with us, it's still spreading in our communities, our surrounding counties," said Dr. Luther Rhodes of Lehigh Valley Health Network.